dhh1128/intent/docs/spec/hypertext.md

 ## Interjections

-An interjection is a way of managing linked content where it is convenient to create and maintain it, but displaying it somewhere else.
+An interjection lets authors manage linked content where it is convenient to create and maintain -- but display it somewhere else.
 Interjections are intent's way of dealing with things like footnotes, endnotes, callouts, and similar assets.
-In an editor, iterjections are defined inline: inside, next to, or near the content they enhance, in an editor.
-However, they may be rendered in an entirely different place, such as a footer, an appendix, etc.
+In an editor, interjections are defined inline: inside, next to, or near the content they enhance.
+However, they may render in an entirely different place such as a footer or an appendix.

 An interjection may have one or more __display points__ where its content or some subset or transformation thereof is rendered.